mountaineerbr/shellChatGPT/README.md

 These files can be added to be loaded at the very end of the user prompt or added with chat command `/audio  path/to/file.mp3`.

-Similarly as described above, to activate the audio output mode of an audio model, do set command line `option -z` to make sure to enable the speech synthesis function!
+To activate the audio output mode of an audio model, do set command line `option -z` to make sure the speech synthesis function is enabled!

     chatgpt.sh -cc -w -z -vv -m "gpt-4o-audio-preview"